Do cookie banners make you GDPR compliant? (No — here's the rest)

 Why most cookie banners quietly fail

-- Pre-ticked or implied consent.
-“By continuing to browse you agree” does not meet the standard.
-Consent must be a clear, affirmative action.
+| Implied consent | "By continuing to browse you agree" | Consent must be a clear, affirmative action — not assumed |

 What compliance covers beyond cookies